 In addition to the Friday seminars, there are other opportunities for students to present their own work or that of others as reported in the scientific literature.
 Most laboratories have regular meetings at which students and postdoctoral fellows present their work and discuss it with other members of the laboratory.
 There are also a number of data and journal clubs, such as the Virology Group, the Cell Cycle Data Club, the Immunology Data Club, the Prokaryotic Molecular Biology Data Club and the Yeast Data Club, which are attended by faculty, students and postdoctoral fellows.

 In the fall of each year, the Microbiology & Immunology Department holds a departmental retreat away from the campus.
 All departmental faculty, students and postdoctoral fellows are invited to attend.
 The retreat begins on Friday afternoon and lasts until Sunday afternoon.
 There are three sessions of 10-15 minute research talks, and a poster session.
 The level of participation is extraordinary, the scientific discussions, both formal and informal, are excellent, and the ability to spend leisure time with colleagues has enhanced the collegiality of the department.

 NIH/NAID T32 Training Grant

-The department is home to a NIH/NAID T32 Ruth L. Kirschstein National Research Service Award Institutional Research Training Grant for the predoctoral Columbia University Graduate Training Program in Microbiology and Immunology, which serves to fund up to four graduate trainees a year over a period of five years.
+The department is home to a NIH/NAID T32 Ruth L. Kirschstein National Research Service Award Institutional Research Training Grant for the predoctoral Columbia University Graduate Training Program in Microbiology, Immunology and Infection, which serves to fund four graduate trainees a year for a two year term.
 Trainees are selected for this prestigous award through an application process from doctoral students in the department that have attained dissertator status, which typically takes place in the second year of study.
-Applications are due by June 1st of each year.
+Applications are due by May 1st of each year.